 Your opinions and expertise may skew the jury’s collective judgment.
 How?
 A jury often has to reach a unanimous decision – every view counts.
 Everyone has to agree on one single verdict.
 If you were the outlier, you would have to convince the rest to join your side or find a way to agree with them.

-Imagine Barack Obama was part of your jury – if he was convinced the defendant was guilty, would it make it easier for you or other jurors to disagree?
-The weight of his words would be enough to sway many people, and they would not independently consider the case.
+Imagine Barack Obama was on your jury.
+If he was convinced the defendant was guilty, would it be easier for you or other jurors to disagree?
+Now, consider the same question, only this time imagine Donald Trump was on your jury?

 Remember that even if a lawyer favors you, the other lawyer can still remove you.
 It would help if both lawyers and the judge approved you.

-We go deeper into the controversies around jury selection below.
+Below, we go deeper into the controversies around jury selection.

 After the voir dire, you will report to the meeting room and await further instructions.
 You may be called again for another case or be sent home.